Terminology & Metrics

 Gross Clicks — all the clicks, including Unique, Duplicate, and Invalid.

-- Unique Clicks — clicks received from a unique IP-address for a specific time.
+- Unique Clicks — clicks received from a unique users for a specific time.
 They redirect the user to the destination URL and target page.

-- Invalid Clicks — clicks that do not fir the Offer for any reason.
+- Invalid Clicks — clicks that do not fit the Offer for any reason.
 These clicks cannot redirect the user to the destination URL.
-Instead, they redirect to a blank page.
+Instead, they redirect to a Trafficback URL.

 - Duplicate clicks — several identical clicks are considered duplicates.
 These clicks can redirect the user to the destination URL and target page.